anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.rst

 Native multiple network interfaces on Pods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   **Related requirements:** Virtual Network Interface Specifications section in Chapter 4 of :cite:t:`refmodel`
+   **Related requirements:** Virtual Network Interface Specifications section in Chapter 4 of :cite:t:`refmodel_ra2`

    **Baseline project:** *Kubernetes*

    **Gap description:** Kubernetes does not have native support for multiple Pod interfaces.
 Therefore, a CNI
-   multiplexer, such as :cite:t:`github-multus`, is needed to provision multiple interfaces.
+   multiplexer, such as :cite:t:`github-multus_ra2`, is needed to provision multiple interfaces.
 Implementation of different
    network services for the interfaces, such as Network Policies, Ingress, Egress, or Load Balancers, depends on the feature
    set of the CNI multiplexer and the CNI plugins it uses.
 It is therefore inconsistent.

-   **Status:** There is a :cite:t:`googledocs-kep-multi-network-pod-object` created to support multiple Pod interfaces
+   **Status:** There is a :cite:t:`googledocs-kep-multi-network-pod-object_ra2` created to support multiple Pod interfaces
    natively.

 Dynamic network management